bastoica/wasabi/wasabi-testing/README.md

 ### 2.1.
 System Requirements

 WASABI and its benchmarks are compiled using Java 8 on an Ubuntu 22.04 distribution that runs `bash` as its default shell.
 The default build system is Maven (3.6.3), except for ElasticSearch that requires Gradle (>=4.4.1), and Cassandra which needs Ant (>=1.10).
+Finally, the scripts supporting WASABI require Python (>=3.10).

 ### 2.2.
 Installing Prerequisites